kushaldas/pym/docs/classes.rst

     Entering at 1590551277.323565
     Done at 1590551277.3238761

-Later in the book we will learn even simpler methods to create context managers.
+Later in the book, we will learn even simpler methods to create context managers.

 Deep down inside
 =================

 If we look inside of our class definitions, we will find a dictionary at the center.
-Let us look at it in details in the following example.
+Let us look at it in details in the following example:

 ::